mgbleichner/nEEGlace/README.md

 ## Combine amplifier casing and neck speaker casing
 The amplifier casing is glued onto the neck speaker.
-* Remove all residual rubber  (A) to expose the bare metal (B)
+* Remove all residual rubber  (A) to expose the bare metal (B).
 * Put the neck piece a bit higher (C).
-* Place the amplifier casing at the corresponding location
+* Place the amplifier casing at the corresponding location.
-* Place something behind the casing to keep it in place
+* Place something behind the casing to keep it in place.
 * Glue the casing with 2-components Epoxy glue https://www.uhu.com/en/product-page.5485
 * Let dry for at least 12 hours.
 * Turn the neck piece over and add another stripe of glue on the backside.